karolcholewa/blog/_posts/2021-07-10-clear-records-with-sql-ssjs.md

 ---
 layout: post
-title: "Clear Records Using SQL Query Activity"
+title: "Clear Records Using SQL Query Activity or SSJS"
-categories: [SQL]
+categories: [SQL, SSJS]
 ---

 A short 'hack' to clear records from a data extension using a SQL query activity.
 It's fast and useful in a multistep automation.
 Use it as a safety measure to clear data from a data extension before loading new data into it in the following step.